FarmDyn/documentation/docs/template/environmental_accounting_module.md

 via erosion and entry to surface waters, are the most relevant environmental threats of farming systems.
 Since they are highly depending on environmental and geographical conditions, fixed emission factors are less commonly used than for gaseous losses.
 Therefore, we calculate N and P surplus balances in the equation *SoilBal\_* as an indicator for potential loss of N and P after field application. .
 A more detailed depiction of those emissions can be achieved with the usage of the crop model Simplace.
-The linkage of the model to FarmDyn is described in the previous chapter: Using data output of the crop modelling framework SIMPLACE.
+The linkage of the model to FarmDyn is described in the previous chapter: Using data output of the crop modeling framework SIMPLACE.

 The balance is calculated as the difference between the nutrient input via organic and mineral fertiliser and the removal of nutrients via the